BogdanDIA/Daikin_brc52A6x/README.md

 ![alt text](images/txrx_sch.png)

-When you build the ESPHome image you should have the transmitter defined in yaml file like this:
+When you build the ESPHome image you should have the transmitter defined in yaml file like below:
 ```
 remote_transmitter:
   pin: